brandon-leduc/d2WhisperMonitor/README.md

 * Edit the app.config per below
 * Build the application
 * Open Project diablo 2 to the chat window.
-* run it(there's no UI).
+* Run this application(there's no UI).
 You should now get an email for a whisper.
 * If you want to stop the application just use task manager.

 App.config settings: